apptainer/singularity-userdocs/build_env.rst

 Temporary Folders
 -----------------

-When building a container, or pulling/running a Singularity container from a Docker/OCI source, a temporary working space is required.
-The container is constructed in this temporary space before being packaged into a Singularity SIF image.
+When building a container, or pulling/running a apptainer container from a Docker/OCI source, a temporary working space is required.
+The container is constructed in this temporary space before being packaged into a apptainer SIF image.
 Temporary space is also used when running containers in unprivileged mode, and performing some operations on filesystems that do not fully support ``--fakeroot``.

-The location for temporary directories defaults to ``/tmp``.
-Singularity will also respect the environment variable ``TMPDIR``, and both of these locations can be overridden by setting the environment variable ``SINGULARITY_TMPDIR``.
+The location for temporary directories defaults to ``/tmp``. apptainer will also respect the environment variable ``TMPDIR``, and both of these locations can be overridden by setting the environment variable ``apptainer_TMPDIR``.

 The temporary directory used during a build must be on a filesystem that has enough space to hold the entire container image, uncompressed, including any temporary files that are created and later removed during the build.
-You may need to set ``SINGULARITY_TMPDIR`` when building a large container on a system which has a small ``/tmp`` filesystem.
+You may need to set ``apptainer_TMPDIR`` when building a large container on a system which has a small ``/tmp`` filesystem.

-Remember to use ``-E`` option to pass the value of ``SINGULARITY_TMPDIR`` to root's environment when executing the ``build`` command with ``sudo``.
+Remember to use ``-E`` option to pass the value of ``apptainer_TMPDIR`` to root's environment when executing the ``build`` command with ``sudo``.

 .. warning::